 A parent's struggles with alcohol are a background element; prescription medication is central.

-The book's approach to disability (ADHD) is direct and unflinching.
 It explores the complex issue of medication from a child's perspective, including parental pressure to stop treatment.
-The resolution is realistic and hopeful, affirming that needing medication is not a moral failure.
 Family dysfunction and parental neglect are also handled directly.
 Carter is portrayed as loving but deeply flawed and irresponsible.
 The resolution isn't about fixing him, but about Joey understanding him and learning to advocate for himself.

-A child aged 9-12 with ADHD or another form of neurodivergence, especially one who feels ambivalent about or stigmatized for their diagnosis or treatment.
+A child aged 9-12 with ADHD or another form of neurodivergence.
 It's also for a child navigating a relationship with a well-meaning but flawed or unreliable parent.

 Parents should preview the scenes where Carter flushes Joey's medicine patches and the subsequent chaotic behavior, which includes a dangerous accident involving an amusement park ride.
-These scenes require context.
+These scenes may be upsetting and require reassurance that going off medication without a doctor's supervision is dangerous.
 It's crucial to discuss why Carter's advice, though given with love, was dangerous and wrong, and to reinforce the importance of listening to doctors and to one's own body.
 A parent hears their child say, "I wish I didn't have to take my medicine," or, "Why can't I just be normal?"
 The parent may also be dealing with a co-parent or family member who questions the child's diagnosis or treatment plan.
+A parent may be triggered if their child expresses shame or guilt about needing medication for ADHD, a theme the book addresses directly.

 A younger reader (8-9) will connect with the zany humor and the powerful desire to please a parent.
 An older reader (10-12) will better appreciate the nuances of Carter's character, the medical ethics at play, and the profound, bittersweet conclusion about family and self-acceptance.

 Jack Gantos's unique, stream-of-consciousness narrative voice is what sets this book apart.
 He doesn't just describe ADHD; he immerses the reader in the frenetic, heartbreaking, and hilarious reality of Joey's mind.
-It's an empathetic masterpiece that avoids easy answers and portrays the intersection of neurodivergence and family dysfunction with incredible authenticity.
+It's an empathetic masterpiece that avoids easy answers and portrays how ADHD affects family dynamics with incredible authenticity. ```

 Joey Pigza, who is finally stable and doing well on his ADHD medication, goes to spend the summer with his estranged father, Carter Pigza.
 Joey is thrilled to discover his father is a grown-up version of himself: energetic, manic, and full of big ideas.
 Carter, who believes in a 'pull yourself up by your bootstraps' philosophy, convinces Joey to go off his medication, believing he can 'conquer' his ADHD through willpower alone.
 This decision sends Joey spiraling into a series of increasingly dangerous, out-of-control episodes, culminating in a serious accident.
 Ultimately, Joey must reconcile his love for his flawed father with the reality of what he needs to be healthy and safe.